mbogosian/balanced-hangman/README.md

   than an extended interview, I would focus on cross browser compatibility.
 But it just isn’t sexy enough for me to do right now.

-- The [word library that I use to support hint mode](file:///usr/shar/dict/words) is missing some words (as of this writing, I have found it is missing “superpigmentation” and “bryce”).
+- The [word library that I use to support **Hints Mode**&trade;](file:///usr/shar/dict/words) is missing some words (as of this writing, I have found it is missing “superpigmentation” and “bryce”).
 In these cases, it can actually lead the user astray.

 - Enabling **Hints Mode**&trade; using Firefox on OS X may result in audio anomalies.
 I’m pretty sure this is a bug in Firefox.